opentok/accelerator-core-js/js/METHODS.md

 ### `signal(type, data, to)`

-*Send a signal using the OpenTok signaling apiKey*
+*Send a signal using the OpenTok Signaling API*

 **Parameters**